kzaremski/apple-notes-exporter/README.md

 ## Installation
 Make sure that you have "App Store and Identified Developers" set as your app install sources in the "Privacy & Security" section of System Settings in MacOS.

-When opening the app you may be met with a message:
+When opening the app as downloaded from the releases page you may be met with a message:

 ```
 "Apple Notes Exporter" can't be opened because Apple cannot check it for malicious software.